All Assam Students' Union: Citizenship Amendment Bill

+Following the passage of the bill, AASU, along with several Nationalist organisations like KMSS, launched a mass protest against the bill.

-Following the passage of the bill and as a result of its stir against it, the students' union (AASU) and Asom Jatiyatabadi Yuba Chatra Parishad (AJYCP) came together to launch a new regional political party, Assam Jaitya Parishad in September 2020 to contest the 2021 Assam Legislative Assembly election.
+Following the failure of the protest, AASU and Asom Jatiyatabadi Yuba Chatra Parishad (AJYCP) came together to launch a new regional political party, Assam Jatiya Parishad (AJP) in September 2020 to contest the 2021 Assam Legislative Assembly election.
+The primary reason of forming the AJP and contesting elections was securing the interests of the indigenous people of Assam.